kuroidoruido/virtual-rpg-character-sheet/README.md

 - a sheet builder assistant (because it's really boring to make it through json...)
 - ability to set sheet width with kept ratio
 - insert image (character photo), should be save as Base64 to have no external files + resize/compress to be lightweight
+- support multiple ratio and orientation (A4 portrait, A4 landscape, ...)